Reputeless/Zenn.Public/books/standard-cpp-for-competitive-programming/abc-a.md

 :::

-:::details ABC 405 A - Is it rated?
+:::details ABC405 A - Is it rated?
 ```cpp
 #include <iostream>